1990

 So I think the answer is yes, maybe ;)

-both tours - Worldviolation and later Devotional as well - but here it is
+of groupies on both tours - Worldviolation and later Devotional as well - but here

-the same: it's only David who said he had some.
-The other three are much
+the same applies: only Dave admitted he had some.
+The other three are much more

-It's not because of the girls but everything is more distanted.
+It's not because of the girls, but everything is more distanced.
 And you are

-other day someone will report about it in some f*** message board."
+day someone will post it on some f*** message-board."

-enough to create a general interest" so that "the yellowpress wouldn't have
+that DM "aren't mainstream enough to create a general interest" so that "the tabloid

-However, their lifestyle became more and more debauched, and David was no
+However, their lifestyle became more and more debauched, and Dave was no longer that

-longer that relaxed.
-At parties he lost more and more control and often overdid it.
+relaxed.
+At parties he increasingly lost control, and often overdid it.

 Fletch: "I think he just felt that performing was the only thing he